 This is possible because BGP favors specificity, and because any router can announce any prefix once its original owner stops announcing.
 If an AS correctly broadcasts ownership of 1024 addresses, but then a different AS falsely claims ownership to 256 of those addresses, other ISPs will believe that route to be the most direct.
 In under a minute, this false information can be propagated to the internet’s backbone of central routers.

 BGP hijacking can potentially be catastrophic: networks can be overloaded, sensitive data can be intercepted or tampered with, and machines can be infected with malware.

-Let’s try visualizing a BGP hijack as a graph.
-BGP data is fairly tricky to get hold of, but one old example is particularly well documented – when Pakistan Telecom (PT) managed to take YouTube.com offline worldwide.
+Let’s try visualizing BGP data as a graph.
+BGP data is fairly tricky to get hold of, but one old example is particularly well documented – when Pakistan Telecom (PT) managed to take YouTube offline.

 Back in February 2008, Pakistan’s telecommunications ministry issued a censorship order, telling PT to block its users from accessing YouTube.com.

 Instead (and it’s unclear whether this was an accident) PT set its network of routers to broadcast ownership of YouTube’s IP prefixes.
 Hong Kong-based PCCW Global failed to block the incorrect announcement, instead forwarding it to the rest of the world.

 Within 45 seconds, all YouTube traffic had been re-directed and YouTube was offline.

 Let’s take a closer look at the events of Sunday 24 February 2008: